hustoj/hustoj-neo/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within HUST Online Judge, please send an e-mail to freefcw at freefcw at qq.com.
+If you discover a security vulnerability within HUST Online Judge, please send an e-mail to freefcw at qq.com.
 All security vulnerabilities will be promptly addressed.

 ## License